ivanono156/fabflix/README.md

   #### Explain how Connection Pooling is utilized in the Fabflix code.
   #### We use connection pooling by reusing database connections in our serlvets when a request is made.
 We use this for load balancing between, the master and slave instances that we created.
 This helps to distribute tasks between the two servers.
   #### Explain how Connection Pooling works with two backend SQL.
-  #### Connection Poolling works by pooling all read/write requests and connecting them to the primary database.
-All of the read requests get pooled together and get connected to the secondary database.
+  #### Connection Poolling works by pooling all read/write requests and connecting them to the primary database in the Master instance.
+All of the read requests get pooled together and get connected to the secondary database in the slave instance.

 # Master/Slave